 First recorded (as an instrumental) by Paul Whiteman & His Concert Orchestra (1934).

-First recorded by Charles Walters & June Knight (1935).
+First performed by Charles Walters & June Knight from Jubilee (1935).

 Hit version by The Artie Shaw Orchestra (US #3 1938).

 Also recorded by Josephine Baker (1936), Eddie Heywood (1944)